SnapFrames Guide

 Generate & Preview

-Tip: Use the Sample button to generate a small test piece to check texture and color.
+Generate your frame and preview it in the 3D Frame Preview before downloading.
+Use the Sample button to generate a small test piece to check texture and color.

 Download Your Files

-Click Download STL Files to get a ZIP containing all your frame parts, clips, prongs (if applicable), and a settings file for re-importing later.
+Click Download STL Files to get a ZIP containing all your frame parts, clips, prongs (if applicable), accessories, and a settings file for re-importing later.

 Slice & Print